samar08/CSE578ExtraCreditAssignment/readme.md

 You can see the correct functionality in the above GIF.

-The tooltip should be styled similar to the GIF (e.g., white background, black rounded border) and smoothly follow the user's mouse as it moves along the rectangle, and disappear when it's no longer over the rectangle.
+The tooltip should be styled similar to the GIF (e.g., white background, black rounded border) and smoothly follow the user's mouse as it moves along the arc/rectangle, and disappear when it's no longer over the arc/rectangle.
 You'll want to use mouse events to control this functionality (`mouseover`, `mousemove`, `mouseout`).

 | 🔍 **Hint:** There are multiple ways to implement tooltips.
 One option is defining a div that's hidden unless you are hovering over a bar; when that happens, you populate the div with the necessary info, change its display to visible, and move it to the appropriate position on the so it follows the mouse's x/y position on the page.
 See  this page which for an example: [https://bl.ocks.org/d3noob/97e51c5be17291f79a27705cef827da2](https://bl.ocks.org/d3noob/97e51c5be17291f79a27705cef827da2).

-| 🔍 **Hint:** When you mouse over a rectangle, you want to select the currently hovered data point.
+| 🔍 **Hint:** When you mouse over an arc/rectangle, you want to select the currently hovered data point.
 Inside your `mouseover`/`mousemove`/`mouseout` functions, you can have two parameters like so: `.on('mouseover', function(d, i) { ...})`.
-Use the Dev Tools to see what the `d` and `i` objects are, and what properties they contain, as a way to figure out how to reference the data item that is currently part of the event (i.e., that corresponds to the rectangle).
+Use the Dev Tools to see what the `d` and `i` objects are, and what properties they contain, as a way to figure out how to reference the data item that is currently part of the event (i.e., that corresponds to the arc/rectangle).

-## Extra Credit

-You can receive up to four extra credit points for this assignment.
-Each bullet point is worth up to two points (depending on quality  of implementation).

-- Implement linked highlighting between the treemap and Sankey chart.
-For example, when a rectangle in the treemap is hovered over, highlight the rectangle in the treemap and in the Sankey diagram.
-For example, you could make the border a little thicker and change its stroke color to an easily visible highlight color to do this.
-Likewise, when a user hovers over a rectangle in the Sankey diagram, highlight all other rectangles in the Sankey and treemap that contain that character.
-- Extend the linked highlighting to also highlight characters in the `textarea`.
-In other words, when you hover on a rectangle in the treemap or Sankey, highlight instances of that character in the text box.
-Likewise, think about how to smartly implement this in the Sankey chart: do you want to highlight _all_ instances of a character, or only ones that are part of the Sankey's currently shown chart?
-Also consider color: what color should you use to highlight the characters in the text box?
-If your color map uses very saturated colors, you might want to use a lighter shade (or a shade with partial opacity) to make it easy to still read the words in the text box.
-Note that the "base" `textarea` does not support highlighting individual characters, so you'll have to figure out a creative way to accomplish this, either by swapping out the `textarea` for different HTML elements (while maintaining the look and feel), or some other solution ([like this](https://codersblock.com/blog/highlight-text-inside-a-textarea/)).
-Note that I haven't tested this link out, so I am not sure if will work! :-)

 ## Grading